vacp2p/rfc/waku/README.md

 ### Mailserver and client

+Mailservers are waku nodes that can archive messages and delivering them to its peers on-demand.

+Messages MAY be requested from mailservers by sending a packet with the `p2pRequestCode` code.
+Once received a mailserver SHOULD respond at some point in the future with packets containing the `p2pMessageCode` code.

 <!-- TODO: Clean up vocabulary, is it mailserver and mailserver client? mailclient? mailserver node? historynode? etc -->

 ## Rationale